apache/dubbo-website/docs/en-us/dev/SPI.md

 }
 ```

-when`ExtensionLoader` loading `CarMaker`  implementation `RaceCarMaker` ，`setWheelMaker`  needs paramType `WheelMaker`  which is also an SPI, It will be automatically loaded .
+when `ExtensionLoader` loads `CarMaker`'s implementation `RaceCarMaker`, the method `setWheelMaker` needs paramType `WheelMaker` which is also a SPI, It will be automatically loaded.

-This brings a new question:How `ExtensionLoader` determines which implementation to use when load the injected SPI。As for this demo, when existing multi `WheelMaker`  implementation, which one should the `ExtensionLoader`  chooses.
+This brings a new question:How `ExtensionLoader` determines which implementation to use when load the injected SPI.
+As for this demo, when existing multi `WheelMaker` implementation, which one should the `ExtensionLoader` chooses.

-Good question ,we will explain it in the following chapter: SPI Auto Adaptive.
+Good question, we will explain it in the following chapter: SPI Auto Adaptive.

 ### SPI Auto Adaptive

-The depency SPI that `ExtensionLoader`  injects is an instance of `Adaptive`，the real spi implementation is known until the adaptive instance is be executed.
+The depency SPI that `ExtensionLoader` injects is an instance of `Adaptive`, the real spi implementation is known until the adaptive instance is be executed.

 Dubbo use URL (containing Key-Value) to pass the configuration.

 The SPI method invocation has the URL parameter（Or Entity that has URL attribute）

-In this way depended SPI can get configuration from URL，after config all SPI  key needed, configuration information will be passed from outer by URL.URL act as a bus when pass the config information.
+In this way depended SPI can get configuration from URL, after config all SPI key needed, configuration information will be passed from outer by URL.URL act as a bus when pass the config information.

-Demo：two SPI  `CarMaker`、`WheelMaker`
+Demo: two SPI `CarMaker`、`WheelMaker`

-interface looks like：
+interface looks like:

 ```java
 public interface CarMaker {